 - Mini-Gastric Bypass – consists of creating a smaller stomach pouch and attaching the terminal part of the small intestine to the new stomach.
 This alters the body’s normal digestive process as it restricts food intake and the number of calories the body absorbs.

 - Lap Band – a band is implanted and wrapped around the upper part of the stomach using laparoscopic surgery.
-The band will divide the stomach into a small pouch and a larger lower stomach.
+The band will ide the stomach into a small pouch and a larger lower stomach.
 By creating a small pouch, the stomach is able to hold just a limited amount of food, and the tightness of the band will affect how much food can be consumed before feeling full.
 The OCC is a world leader in gastric band (lap band) surgeries, and our surgeons have performed more procedures of this type than anyone else in the world.

 - Lap Band To Sleeve – this improved gastric sleeve can help anyone who has not experienced the weight loss results they desire from a Lap-Band.
 The Improved Gastric Sleeve (IGS) will allow patients to lose the remaining weight by reducing the size of a normal stomach, configuring the sleeve, and stapling lengthwise.
 This results in decreased stomach capacity, needing less food to feel full.
 This will not only achieve weight loss but also the remission of metabolic disease.

 - Metabolic Surgery – the alteration of the gastrointestinal tract will change the body’s neurohormonal environment, helping to achieve weight loss and the remission of metabolic disease.
 Performed laparoscopically, metabolic surgery is proven to drastically improve Diabetes Mellitus Type II.

 - OCC Sleeve Rescue & Tightening – this procedure can correct technical issues with a sleeve by resizing it smaller through a combined procedure that involves stapling (“re-sleeve”) and suturing (gastric plication).